 Family-centered parent training focuses on family skills training and family activities to help children and parents communicate effectively and take advantage of concrete social supports.
 It respects the traditions and values of the family and reflects the parents’ learning styles, preferences, and cultural beliefs.

-Preparation – the Parent Educators use the Raising A Reader program to excite children about books and better prepare them for school, and the Early Childhood STEP program to improve family relationships and communication.
+Preparation – the Parent Educators use the Early Childhood STEP program to improve family relationships and communication.
 Examples of the content you will experience include parent-child reading strategies, effective discipline techniques, and ways to nurture emotional and social development, just to name a few.

 Parent Education using Early Childhood STEP (Systematic Training for Effective Parenting):

-This parenting education program, taught in conjunction with Raising a Reader, teaches helpful parenting techniques to improve family communication and encourage cooperation, plus effective discipline strategies that promote self-esteem and mutual respect.
+This parenting education program teaches helpful parenting techniques to improve family communication and encourage cooperation, plus effective discipline strategies that promote self-esteem and mutual respect.

 Early Childhood STEP (Systematic Training for Effective Parenting) provides training and an opportunity to learn new skills for parents dealing with frequently encountered challenges with their children; promotes a more participatory family structure by fostering responsibility, independence, and competence in children; improves communication between parents and children; and helps children learn from the natural and logical consequences of their own choices.